KritarthChavda/Javascript.Code.Streak/README.md

 # Javascript.Code.Streak
 Javascript code streak for HTML5 game development course .

-Sir I unfortunately started posting on twitter for the first 4 days and from then everything is on linkdin .
+The screenshots for first 4 days are on twitter and rest is on linkdin .